p120119/fibrates-biliaryADEs_SRS_analysis/SQL/50_ebgm.md

 ### EBGM (MGPS-style) outline

-EBGM is a shrinkage estimator derived from a gamma–Poisson mixture model (DuMouchel).
-Implement in Python as:
+EBGM is the posterior geometric mean of the reporting rate 𝜆 under a 2-component Gamma mixture prior (DuMouchel).
+In Python:

 ```python
 # Pseudocode only